vinicius-r-silva/Pra_Vale/README.md

 - `resources` - Contains the competition's rules and banner

-- `script` - Team's codes made to processing the data from simulation and robot's control
+- `script` - Team's codes in python made to processing the data from simulation and robot's control

+- `src` - Contains the C++ code to data processing of Velodyne

 - `urdf` - Contains the ROSI robot URDF model